 Dye-based colors are widely used in home-use printers because of their lower production price point.
 Still, they are not as light-resistant as their pigment counterparts.
 On the other hand, pigment dyes have better light resistance but are also more expensive.

 When buying a printer, don’t forget about the maximum format it can handle.
-I’ve included two printers on the list that are capable of producing A2 prints.
+I’ve included two printers on the list capable of producing A2 prints.
 The ability to print large layouts is excellent but a little less exciting if you’re tight on space because large format graphic machines are pretty bulky.

 The speed of a printer is measured by the pager per minute (PPM).
 More prominent paper formats and higher image quality settings require more time to print.
 If you choose the highest image quality setup and want it to be produced on an A2 paper, it can take up to 20 min.